videomi/shotcut_web/download.md

 ---

 We pledge that our downloads are always free of malware, spyware, and adware.
-Furthermore, we refuse to bundle any software unrelated to Shotcut such as browser toolbars or download managers.
 However, we can only provide that guarantee if you come to this website to download.

 #### Current Version: 23.09.29